scorreard/scorreard/README.md

 Research of mutations implicated in Greater Swiss Mountain dogs and Cane corso epilepsies.
 > The 9th International Conference on Canine and Feline Genetics and Genomics – St-Paul, MN, U.S.A. – 2017

+## Teaching / Training 👩‍🏫

+<a href="https://bga23.org/nextflow-genomics/#prerequisites">Introduction to NextFlow for genomics</a>
+> Biodiveristy Genomics Academy - 2023, virtual

+Non-coding variants : why they matter for rare disease disgnosis and how to identify and report them.
+> UBC Graduate Certificate in Genomic Counselling and Variant Interpretation - Genomic Testing and Clinical Bioinformatics (MEDG 580) (3 hr module course) - 2020, 2021

+The Silent Genomes Project : inequities in rare disease genomics.
+> Session shared with W.W.Wasserman, UBC graduate student program - 2020

+Teaching assistant for 3 semesters (during my PhD) to licence and masters student in genetics - 2017,2018.
+> Université de Rennes, France